Sociology and Interdisciplinary Social Sciences Department

 Students are required to take 6 units of lower division World History and 6 units of lower division United States History and Government.
-These courses provide our majors with a broad foundation in the history and political science content they will need to teach Social Studies in the middle and high school.
-Upper division history courses consist of 3 units of World History, 6 of U.S. History and 6 units of California History.
-In addition, students take three courses (9 units) that are especially designed for teacher preparation majors in the fields of Political Science, Geography and Economics.
-An additional course in Geography provides depth in global topics.
+These courses provide our majors with a broad foundation in the history and social science content they will need to teach Social Studies in the middle and high school.
+Students take a combination of courses in World History, United States History, California History, Economics and Political Science.

 University Graduation Requirements

 Students must complete all residency, curriculum, unit, and GPA requirements as outlined in the Graduation Requirements section of the Policies and Procedures.

 4-Year Program Roadmap

 Students may find a roadmap for this program here.
 These roadmaps are an advising tool that outlines a path of courses a student can take to complete requirements for graduation.
 Roadmaps should be used in consultation with the catalog and your advisor to identify additional requirements for completing the major (for example course grade minimums).

 |Of the 39 units required by the university, 6 units may be satisfied by coursework outlined below.
 Courses that meet GE Areas A1, A2, A3 or B4 must be passed with a "C-" or better to meet the requirement.
 Consult with major advisor for details.|